Op-2005/fraud_risk_platform/README.md

    ./05_deploy_to_ec2.sh <EC2_IP>  # Deploy to EC2 instance
    ```

-For Kubernetes deployment, see `docs/OPERATIONS.md` and `infra/k8s/` directory.
+For Kubernetes deployment, see `infra/k8s/` directory.

 ## Project Structure